GeorgeOtegbeye/Key-React-Concepts/README.md

 # Key-React-Concepts
-Contains the major concepts of react
+Contains the major concepts of react.